7 Benefits of Remote Work for College Students featured image

 A contract writer can earn much more freelancing than they can in any part-time job on campus.
 And they can build a portfolio of work that they can put to use when it’s time to look for their first “real” job upon graduation.

-5. Students Can Obtain Credible References
+5. Students can Obtain Credible References

 One of the things that college students sometimes forget is the references they can get for a job well done.
 When employers hire for remote jobs, one of the first questions they often ask is if the candidate has worked virtually.
 The more experience someone has with a particular task or skill, the better they get at it.